 Important tips on drawing trendlines

 Unlike other technical indicators which only need you to drag them onto the real-time Forex charts, trendlines need you to put in some work.
-Don’t worry, it’s not too much work, and the reward will definitely be worth the effort.
-Actually, anyone can draw trendlines on their own, but these tips will help you make your trendlines more effective.
+Don’t worry, it’s not too much work, and the reward will be worth the effort.
+Anyone can draw trendlines on their own, but these tips will help you make your trendlines more effective.

 Make sure there is a trend